DataDog/hiring-engineers/answers.md

      + [Bonus: Since this monitor is going to alert pretty often, you don't want to be alerted when you are out of the office.
 Set up a scheduled downtime for this monitor that silences it from 7pm to 9am daily.
 Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.](#bonus-3-2)
  - [Summary](#summary)

-## Level 0 - Setup an Ubuntu VM
+## Level 0 - Set up an Ubuntu VM
-Setup a virtual machine by utilizing [Vargrant](https://www.vagrantup.com/intro/getting-started/index.html).
+Set up a virtual machine by utilizing [Vargrant](https://www.vagrantup.com/intro/getting-started/index.html).

 <a name="step-1-1"></a>
 ## Level 1 - Collecting your Data